padok-team/dojo-terraform/exercises/README.md

 ### A - My load balancer can target my instances

-We want to confgiure our Load Balancer to target your application instances, based on their endpoint.
+We want to configure our Load Balancer to target our application instances, based on their endpoint.

 **Technical Comments**